alibaba/bifrostui/packages/bui-core/src/Rating/index.en-US.md

 ### Count

-Specify the number of icons displayed in the `Rating` with `count`.
+Set the number of icons displayed in the `Rating` component using the `count` prop.

 ```tsx
 import { Rating, Stack } from '@bifrostui/react';